Datical/devops_homework/README.md

 Please clone this repo.
 Do not fork unless you want others to potentially see your work.

 Please ask questions.
 You can email me at jake@liquibase.com.
-I anticipated 3-4 hours for this project, so please get as far as you can in that timeframe.
+I anticipated 3-4 hours for this project, but please take your time.

 The assignment is to build the infrastructure, deploy the app, and put it together in a pipeline.